-- 7. We shall first analyse the relevant facts in the detail necessary to a proper understanding of the issues.
+We shall first analyse the relevant facts in the detail necessary to a proper understanding of the issues.
 The affidavits of witnesses prepared for these proceedings include several important conflicts of recollection and some supplementary material.
-However the papers include a very substantial body of notes made contemporaneously or very soon after any relevant event when the memory of the note maker was fresh.
-From these documents, reinforced where necessary by reference to the affidavits, and ignoring any ex post facto attempts at self justification, a reasonably clear picture emerges. - 8.
-MS attended Dr Chill's surgery on 25th April in the morning.
+However the papers include a very substantial body of notes made contemporaneously, or very soon after, any relevant event when the memory of the note-maker was fresh.
+From these documents, reinforced where necessary by reference to the affidavits, and ignoring any ex post facto attempts at d self-justification, a reasonably clear picture emerges.

+S attended Dr Chill's surgery on 25 April in the morning.
 She had never previously consulted or attended at her surgery before.
 She was 36 weeks pregnant.
-Her history revealed a termination of pregnancy at nine weeks in 1993, and a miscarriage in December 1995.
-Her relationship with the baby's father had ended fairly recently.
+Her history revealed a termination of pregnancy at nine weeks in 1993 and a miscarriage in December 1995.
+Her relationship with the baby's father had е ended fairly recently.
 On examination she was suffering from severe pre-eclampsia, severe oedema extending to her abdomen and proteinnuria.
 Dr Chill advised her that an early delivery was essential.
-MS refused.
-With her permission Dr Chill spoke to Dr Keogh, a general practitioner in Surrey, who had seen her two days earlier.
+S refused.
+With her permission, Dr Chill spoke to Dr Keogh, a general practitioner in Surrey, who had seen her two days earlier.
 He referred to an earlier diagnosis of moderate depression.
-Dr Chill again repeated her advice, but when MS refused to accept it, Dr Chill arranged for her to be seen and assessed by an approved social worker, who arrived at the surgery shortly afterwards, and the duty psychiatrist who came about two hours later.
-According to the assessment report made later by Louize Collins Dr Chill "had initiated the Mental Health Act assessment as she feared MS's mental state was affecting her decision making about her own and her baby's health".
-In the meantime MS waited there for them.
-MS appeared happy to and did wait for their arrival.
+Dr Chill again repeated her advice, but when S refused to accept it, Dr fChill arranged for her to be seen and assessed by an approved social worker, who arrived at the surgery shortly afterwards, and the duty psychiatrist who came about two hours later.
+According to the assessment report made later by Louize Collins, Dr Chill 'had initiated the Mental Health Act assessment as she feared S's mental state was affecting her decision making about her own and her baby's g health'.
+In the meantime S waited there for them.
+S appeared happy to and did wait for their arrival.
 She then remained at the surgery throughout a prolonged discussion with Louize Collins, Dr Chill and Dr Jeffreys.
-MS adamantly maintained that she did not want treatment for her condition.
-She appeared to comprehend that if her condition were left untreated her baby would die and she too might die or become severely disabled.
+S adamantly maintained that she did not want treatment for her condition.
+She appeared to comprehend that if her condition were left untreated her baby would die and she too might die, h or become severely disabled.
 Her position was that nature should take its course.
-Without setting out the detailed material which emerged during the course of these discussions a number of contradictions in her position were noted.
-For example, while refusing admission to hospital she nevertheless had come to and remained at the surgery.
-Although she was wanted to have the baby naturally she was unable to explain how the baby would be delivered.
-Louize Collins later noted that safety and containment needed to monitor and treat her physical condition".
-Both suggested that MS needed some form of intervention and that she should not be left to her own devices as she, MS, wished.
+Without setting out the detailed material which emerged during the course of these discussions, a number of contradictions in her position were noted.
+For example, while refusing admission to hospital she nevertheless had come to and remained at the surgery; although she wanted to have the baby naturally, she was unable to explain how the baby would be delivered.
+Louize Collins later noted j that-

-"at times she seemed tearful: she acknowledged that she is probably depressed, she has had many difficulties of late with relationships, housing, changing jobs and indeed being pregnant with a child that she says she doesn't want and would give to the father as soon as it is born."
+'at times she seemed tearful; she acknowledged that she is probably depressed; she has had many difficulties of late with relationships, housing, changing jobs and indeed being pregnant with a child that she says she doesn't want and would give to the father as soon as it is born.'